jejacks0n/activeexperiment/README.md

 end
 ```

+RSpec support can be added by requiring `active_experiment/rspec` in the appropriate spec helper.

 ## GlobalID support

 Active Experiment supports [GlobalID serialization](https://github.com/rails/globalid/) for experiment contexts.
 This is part of what makes it possible to utilize Active Record objects as context to consistently assign the same variant across multiple runs.